01 of 08

 Freighter Cruise Pros

-Let's start with the savings: fares are often under $200 USD per person per day, according to Margi Mostue, retired president of Freighter World Cruises.
+So, why should you even consider a freighter cruise?
+Take a look at the savings: fares are often under $200 per person per day, according to Margi Mostue, retired president of Freighter World Cruises.
 Many traditional cruises run that much or more per passenger, per day.

 One traditional cruise activity that should be better on a freighter is the bridge tour.
 The ship's officers are likely to have much more time for your questions.
 Mostue says many freighter passengers actually forge life-long friendships with crew members.
 Obviously, this will vary from ship to ship and crew to crew.